How do I transfer a domain name that was registered with GoDaddy.com?

 If you’re signing up for our hosting service, and GoDaddy is currently providing you with Web hosting service, the transfer will go smoothly.
 GoDaddy will not disable their hosting and DNS service when you transfer the domain name, allowing a smooth “overlap”.

 However, there’s one rare situation that can lead to problems.
-If you’re signing up for our hosting, and you’re currently using GoDaddy’s DNS service but you’re not paying GoDaddy to host your website or email, they will stop providing the DNS service as soon as you transfer the domain name itself (or even if you replace the DNS nameservers there before the domain name transfer).
+If you’re currently using GoDaddy’s DNS service but you’re not paying GoDaddy to host your website or email, they will stop providing the DNS service as soon as you transfer the domain name itself — or even if you replace the DNS nameservers there before the domain name transfer (other companies don’t do this).
 This can cause “downtime” for some visitors during the overlap period.
+This makes it very difficult to smoothly transfer any domain name using GoDaddy free DNS service to any other company.

 You can avoid this by doing the transfer steps in an unusual manner: